Estee Shiraz: Roles and initiatives

-Current Activity
+Current activity

-In recent years, Shiraz has been a recurring presence on multiple television channels, serving as a distinguished commentator, analyst, and panelist on political and legal affairs.
-In 2023, she was appointed as the Executive Director of WIZO Florida (the Women's International Zionist Organization).
+In recent years, Shiraz has appeared regularly on several television channels as a commentator, analyst, and panelist on political, legal, and current affairs.
+In 2023, she was appointed executive director of WIZO Florida, the Florida division of the Women's International Zionist Organization.

-Shiraz holds a Master's degree in Legal Studies and a Bachelor of Laws degree, and is an arbitrator, legal advisor and a certified mediator by the Florida Supreme Court.
-Since 2013, she has been involved in high-conflict cases and disputes, while continuing her longstanding roles as a strategic communication expert and TV analyst and commentator.
-Shiraz has mediated various conflicts, including divorce, civil harassment, domestic violence, and small claims, and served as a panel mediator for the Center for Conflict Resolution (CCR) and the California Academy of Mediation Professionals (CAMP).
-While in California, she regularly trained and was observed by attorneys and MBA students from the internationally recognized Alternative Dispute Resolution programs at USC and Pepperdine University Schools of Law.
-Shiraz is also the founder of a non-profit organization dedicated to advocating for the State of Israel.
+Shiraz is an attorney, arbitrator, legal adviser, and family mediator certified by the Florida Supreme Court.
+Since 2013, she has worked in high-conflict dispute resolution while continuing her work as a strategic communications expert, television analyst, and commentator.
+Her mediation experience includes disputes involving divorce, civil harassment, domestic violence, and small claims.
+She has also served as a panel mediator for the Center for Conflict Resolution (CCR) and the California Academy of Mediation Professionals (CAMP).
+During her time in California, she participated in professional mediation training and observation sessions involving attorneys and MBA students affiliated with the alternative dispute resolution programs at the USC Gould School of Law and the Pepperdine University Caruso School of Law.
+Shiraz is also the founder of a nonprofit organization dedicated to advocacy for the State of Israel.

-Shiraz earned her Bachelor's degree with a double major in education and humanities from Tel Aviv University, graduating magna cum laude, and then pursued her Master's degree in political science and mass communications from Bar Ilan University.
-She completed her LLB from Tel Aviv University and her Master's degree in Legal Studies from the College of Law & Business, graduating magna cum laude.
-In earlier years, she explored modeling and worked on cruise ships, driven by a desire to experience diverse cultures.
-She currently resides in Miami, Florida.
+Shiraz earned a bachelor's degree with a double major in education and humanities from Tel Aviv University, graduating magna cum laude, followed by a master's degree in political science and mass communications from Bar-Ilan University.
+She later earned a Bachelor of Laws degree and an LL.M. from Tel Aviv University, as well as a master's degree in legal studies from the College of Law and Business, graduating magna cum laude.
+Earlier in her career, she worked explored modeling and working aboard cruise ships.
+She resides in Miami, Florida.